This is the base for cioppino, a famous iconic shellfish stew invented by San Francisco's Italian fishing community in the late 1800's.

 - .5 cup olive oil

-- 2 medium onions — halved and sliced thin
+- 2 small onions (yellow or white - not sweet) — halved and sliced thin.

 - 3 bay leaves

-- 28 oz canned whole peeled tomatoes — crushed by hand.
-I'm fond of the "Red Gold" brand.
+- 28 oz canned whole peeled tomatoes — crushed by hand. (see notes below for the best possible tomatoes).

 - 28 oz canned tomato puree